Flat Rounds – What Are They?

 When shouldn’t you follow-on in a flat round?

-When he has lost faith in the ability of the team to deliver
+When one has lost faith in the ability of the team to deliver

 Some companies have all the stars aligned for them and then fail to execute.
 Some make excuses, some make repeated mistakes.
 An entrepreneur should always own up to their mistakes, and prove that they have learned from them and will not make them again.